-Pensions Service - when calculating pension calculated ill-health enhancement based on half-time (giving 2.5 years) and made no addition for the five years where service was reduced.
+Pensions Service - when calculating pension calculated ill-health enhancement based on half-time (giving 2.5 years).

 Alternative Approach - If employer felt reduction in hours had been agreed as a result of a previous ill-health situation they could have increased hours to full-time again in last week.
-The ill-health enhancement would be based on full-time (giving five years rather than 2.5) but there would still be no addition for the five years where service was reduced.
+The ill-health enhancement would be based on full-time (giving enhancement to pension based upon five years rather than 2.5).